-The BLAST result showed good scores for BDO 8 and BAO 5 isolates at 99.91% (Accesion Number MN543837.1) and 100% (Accesion Number MN216227.1), respectively.
-The isolates were in 1 clade with a coverage value of only 73% using a phylogenetic tree approach.
+The BLAST result showed good scores for BDO 8 and BAO 5 isolates at 99.91% (Accession Number MN543837.1) and 100% (Accession Number MN216227.1), respectively.
+Using a phylogenetic tree approach, the isolates were in 1 clade with a coverage value of only 73%.
 This may be due to the NCBI database gene sequence used for B. cereus strain ATCC 14579T.112 and WHX1.
 Multiple sequences and fast alignments (FASTA) were used in making the phylogenetic tree.
 However, the results of BLAST analysis will be faster and more accurate than FASTA (Donkor et al. 2014).